MicrosoftDocs/fabric-docs/docs/governance/tags-define.md

 * [Create a set of tags](#create-a-set-of-tags) that users in your organization can use to categorize their Fabric items.

 * [Rename tags](#rename-a-tag).
-WHen you rename a tag, it's name changes wherever it has been used.
+If desired or necessary, you can rename a tag.
+When you rename a tag, its name changes wherever it has been applied.

-* [Delete a tag](#delete-a-tag-from-the-set-of-tags) from the set of tags you've defined.
-When you delete a tag from the set of defined tags, the tag gets removed from all the items it was applied to.
+* [Delete a tag](#delete-a-tag-from-the-set-of-tags) If you decide that a tag is not needed, you can delete it from the set of tags you've defined.
+When you delete a tag from the set of defined tags, the tag is removed from all the items it's been applied to.

 ## Prerequisites